zentuit/soomla-ios-core/README.md

  `git clone git@github.com:soomla/ios-store.git`

-2. Make sure you have the following frameworks in your application's project:
+2. Make sure you have the following frameworks in your application's project: Security, CoreData, StoreKit.

-     * Security
-     * CoreData
-     * StoreKit

 3. Import CoreData in your application's 'pch' file: